tehtruffleking/CPSC351-SenderAndReceiverOS/README.md

 ./sender <filename>
 ```

 Replace `<filename>` with the path to the file you want to transfer.
+For our project we use `data.txt`

 5. Run the receiver program: